+Our caring and understanding team is there for you too.
 Whatever the circumstances, being arrested or accused of a crime is a disturbing and upsetting experience.
 DPP Law’s criminal law solicitors offer a variety of criminal litigation defence services that will vastly increase your chances of being acquitted and having your name cleared, or reducing a potential sentence.
-Read on to find out about our approach to criminal litigation and to discover how our crime solicitors can help you.

 Fields of Criminal Litigation

 Our crime solicitors can defend you if you have been accused of any of the below criminal offences:

 - Serious Fraud

 - Death by Dangerous Driving

 - Blackmail and Extortion